Breezedude/breezedudeGS/README.md

 Basic FANET OGN Groundstation based on ESP32 + SX1262

 ## 🚧 BETA
+> [!IMPORTANT]
-> Note: This project is currently in beta and may require further testing.
+> This project is currently in beta and may require further testing.
 If you encounter any issues or unexpected behavior, please open an issue or let me know.

 ## ⁉️ Why another groundstation software?